anhaidgroup/wrappers_for_exploring_df/open-refine/README.md

 8. Finally, once the data exploration is done, you can simply close the window and the updated dataframe can be accessed like this:

         >>>newdf = p.export_pandas_frame()

-Note: After calling p.export_pandas_frame(), the open refine project will be deleted at the same time.
-If you want to explore the data again, you should call p = data_explore(df, "{URL you copied}") to create a new open refine project.

 ## Example IPython notebooks